MenxLi/agent_x/README.md

 agent.instruct("Add 2 and 3.").execute()
 ```

+**Advanced**: The framework can be flexible and extensible.
-More complex case with advanced features, including:
+Below is a more complex case with advanced features, including:
 - Customize agent setup
 - Sub-agent spawning
 - Tool attributes